open-telemetry/opentelemetry-specification/semantic-conventions.md

 Depending on the protocol and the type of an operation, additional information is needed to represent and analyze a span correctly in monitoring systems.
 It is also important to unify how this attribution is made in different languages.
-This way the operator will not need to learn specifics of a language and telemetry collected from multi-language micro-service can still be easily correlated and cross-analyzed.
+This way, the operator will not need to learn specifics of a language and telemetry collected from multi-language micro-service can still be easily correlated and cross-analyzed.